 No. Call for detention information or the probation counselor or defense attorney if one is assigned.

-- Each youth may have visitors up to 3 times per week.
+- Each youth may have visitors up to three times per week

-- Only parents and guardians and children under age of 8 have visiting rights.
+- Only parents and guardians and children under the age of eight may visit

-- No food, clothing, money, or personal items may be brought into the visiting room.
+- No food, clothing, money, or personal items may be brought into the visiting area